Loilei/zadyszke.pl/README.md

-zadyszke.pl is a fully functional online website, allowing its users to purchase digital services from artists all around the world.
-Artists may created their accounts and advertise the services with different price / quality options.
+zadyszke.pl is an online web service, allowing its users to purchase digital services from artists in Poland.
+Artists may create their accounts and advertise services from vast variety of fields with different price / quality options.

 Backend created using Java + Spring + Hibernate.
-Frontend created using React + JS + CSS.
+Frontend created using React + JS + CSS + HTML.